guyjac/guyjac/README.md

 🔭 I'm currently working on a C# CRUD project which will assist users with customs entries

-🔭 I'm also currently working on fleshing out my profile!
-More to come soon.
+⚡ I'm also currently working on fleshing out my profile!
+More code to come soon.

 ----